mattyoung101/omicron/omicontrol/README.md

 # Omicontrol
-Omicontrol is Team Omicron's custom wireless debugging and management app that we use to communicate with Omicam running on our single board computer.
+Omicontrol is Team Omicron's custom remote debugging and management application that we use to communicate with Omicam running on our single board computer.
 It enables team members to control the robot's movement, view helpful debug information as well as tune and view camera output.